Skip to content Skip to footer

 Shervashidze Alexander

-Alexander Shervashidze is a stage designer, artist, book illustrator and designer, art critic and public figure.
+Alexander Shervashidze –scenographer, painter, book illustrator and designer, art critic, and public figure.

-On his father’s side, the grandson of the last prince of Abkhazia, Georgy Shervashidze, and on his mother’s side, he is French.
+On his father’s side he was a descendant of the Shervashidze princely house, the grandson of the last ruler of Abkhazia, Prince Giorgi Shervashidze; on his mother’s side – French.

-This is where his activity as a public figure begins: he actively participates in the work of the Sukhumi Art Society, opens theater courses, where he teaches together with Kamensky and Evreinov, who were in Sukhumi at that time; Performs with several performances with students; opens a children’s studio in the building of the Sukhumi Women’s Gymnasium; leads a circle of painting, gives lectures on art in the cities of Georgia and the South Caucasus; He is engaged in educational work.
+In 1918 Shervashidze returned to his homeland, to Sokhumi.
+Here began his work as a public figure: he participated actively in the activities of the Sokhumi Artistic Society; established theatrical courses where he taught together with V. Kamensky and N. Evreinov, who were in Sokhumi at the time; staged several productions with his students; founded a children’s studio in the building of the Sokhumi Women’s Gymnasium; led a drawing circle; and delivered lectures on art in cities across Georgia and the South Caucasus.
+He also carried out educational work and, for this purpose, corresponded with Niko Marr.

-Due to the political situation, A. Shervashidze is forced to leave first for Batumi, and then for the Crimea – Feodosia, where are his children and ex-wife.
-Here he received an invitation from Diaghilev, who at that time directed the second production of the Ballets Russes at London’s Covent Garden Theatre.
-In 1920, Shervashidze and his wife again left for Europe, and this time for good.
+Because of the political situation, Shervashidze was forced to leave first for Batumi and then for Crimea – Feodosia – where his children and former wife lived.
+There he received an invitation from Sergei Diaghilev, who at that time was directing the second enterprise of the “Russian Ballet” at London’s Covent Garden.
+In 1920 Shervashidze, together with his wife N. Butkovskaya, departed once again for Europe, this time permanently.

-Shervashidze died in 1968 in a nursing home in Monaco.
-He was buried in Nice, at the Russian cemetery.
-In 1985, his remains were transported to Georgia – Sukhumi.
+Shervashidze died in 1968 in Monaco, at a retirement home.
+He was buried in Nice, in the Russian cemetery.
+In 1985 his remains were transferred to Georgia, to Sokhumi.

 Leave a comment